 Typically, students will participate in excursions and incursions in Years 9 and/or 10, such as a martial arts demonstration and a visit to a karaoke bar.
-We also offer Study Tours to Japan at regular intervals which are open to students in Years 9-12 studying Japanese.
+We also offer Study Tours to Japan in alternate years which are open to students in Years 9-12 studying Japanese.
+The next Tours are planned for 2027 and 2029.